The Persistent Forker

-Old school crypto folks (including myself) are shaking their heads right now since this strategy violates many of our core principals (e.g. trusted 3rd parties don’t exist) but I’m mentioning it because there are plenty of projects with huge market caps that are doing this today for reasons other than defense (e.g. their code is just not ready).
+Old-school crypto folks (including myself) are shaking their heads right now since this strategy violates many of our core principles (e.g. trusted 3rd parties don’t exist) but I’m mentioning it because there are plenty of projects with huge market caps that are doing this today for reasons other than defense (e.g. their code is just not ready).
 I actually think it will be employed even more in the future.

 Verdict: Potentially viable

 I’m not a fan of this approach, but it probably warrants further exploration by the technical community.
 If done right, a black box could potentially be used by some projects under the right circumstances.